KleberVales/Java-SE-21-Developer/README.md

 ## Chapter 8: Lambdas and Functional Interfaces

 ### Writing Simple Lambdas

+1. Looking at a Lambda Example
+2. Learning Lambda Syntax

 ### Coding Functional Interfaces

+1. Defining a Functional Interface
+2. Adding Object Methods

 ### Using Method References
 ### Working with Built-in Functional Interfaces
 ### Working with Variables in Lambdas